COVID19 Information and Resources for Cancer Patients

 For a detailed guide to the 5 senses exercise click here.

-The NSW Cancer Council has a free CD with several mindfulness tracks – ask at the NSW Cancer Council Information Centre at the main entrance to the CPM Cancer Centre, or download from the NSWCC website:
+The NSW Cancer Council has a podcast called Finding Calm During Cancer which can be played from the website or through your favourite podcast app on a smartphone or tablet.
+A free CD with several mindfulness tracks is also available – ask at the NSW Cancer Council Information Centre at the main entrance to the CPMCC Westmead or download from the NSWCC website

 At the Crown Princess Mary Cancer Care Center we run free groups on mindfulness based stress management for our patients and carers.
 Numbers are limited, and you need to book into a group so please call Suparna Karpe, Clinical Psychologist on 9845 9539 or Anita Rangganadhan, Clinical Psychologist on 9845 9538 to find out more.